Wildlands Trust - Hoyt-Hall Preserve, 780 Careswell St, Marshfield, MA 02050, USA

 Owned By: Wildlands Trust

+A wonderful place for a walk!
 123 diverse acres surrounding Long Tom Pond.
-A long loop trail leads through freshwater wetlands, red maple swamp, and mature forest.
+A 1.7-mile loop trail leads through freshwater wetlands, red maple swamp, and mature forest.
+Additional trails connect to neighborhood trails, a section of the former Old Colony Railroad bed, and to the Winslow House.
 A prime location for birding.
 Owned by The Wildlands Trust.

 The opening of the Hoyt-Hall Preserve in 2016 represented a decade and a half of determined effort by The Wildlands Trust.
-When the property was acquired -- the generous donor prefers to remain anonymous – it was clear that it was going to be “a project.”
+When the property was acquired, it was clear that it was going to be “a project.”
 Some trails already existed – such as colonial-era cart paths and cranberry bog causeways – but they were overgrown with thorns and briers and very much in need of clearing.
 Other trails had to be plotted outright.
 Plus there were streams that needed crossing and brush that had to be cut back.

 Over time, the Wildlands Trust’s stewardship crew and its volunteer Trailblazer team completed the task.
 This included the challenge of creating a circuit trail within the preserve.
 Initially there was no clear way to connect various trail spurs without crossing sensitive areas.
 Fortunately a solution presented itself when the Town of Marshfield purchased adjacent land to protect its drinking water supply.
 The acquisition included a narrow slice of upland along the preserve’s northern border, with just enough room for a trail.